The Interior Alaska Planting Schedule For May

 Continue Hardening Off All Our Plants

 Our warm weather crops will be hardened off during May as well.
-We will continue to bring them inside until it is very clear our danger of frost has passed.
+We will continue to bring them inside until it is very clear any danger of frost is not present.
 Once these are hardened off, we will temporarily let them live outside if evening low temperatures are predicted above 50 degrees.

 Prepare The Gardens!
 It Is Time!